 This is unfortunately an example of “chasing good money after bad”.
 I’ve had CarPCs before, and they really work great in the right vehicle.
 Those vehicles, I now realize, are older ones that don’t rely on the head unit for the level of integration today’s cars do.
 In addition to losing things like HVAC visibility (not a huge deal), some of the steering wheel controls (Joycon wouldn’t recognize them), and various other small features, the biggest problem I ran into was the $249 Axxess GMOS-MOST-01 harness you have to use with any aftermarket head unit on these trucks kept dying.
 I was on my second one (first one replaced under warranty), and the third has began having issues with not coming on (have to cycle the ignition a few times) or spontaneously not producing sound.
 It’s out of warranty now, and needed replacement.
 To replace it means pulling apart and reassembling part of the dash.
-Some of the other issues I had were with Windows itself, like poor bluetooth reliability for hands-free calling even with BlueSoleil, the slow and/or non-existent development of applications like Centrafuse or CoPilot (and no support to lower music volume when NAV speaks), and overheating in 100+ degree weather.
+Some of the other issues I had were with Windows itself, like poor bluetooth reliability for hands-free calling even with BlueSoleil, the slow and/or non-existent development of applications like Centrafuse or CoPilot (and no support to lower music volume when NAV speaks).
 CarPCs have their place, but this truck isn’t one of them.

 To install the CarPC, I had to cut away some of the interior of the dashboard; portions of it that were used to mount the factory radio components.
 Also I had sold off some of the factory components to make some of my money back on the CarPC install.
 Whatever I ended up replacing it with, I knew I’d have to deal with that mess during the install.
 And there aren’t really any options out there, all rely on the Axxess harness I’ve been having so many issues with.
 That is except for the Alpine Restyle series.
 They make highly integrated vehicle-specific factory replacement aftermarket units, but charge an arm and a leg for them.